How to Deal in Blackjack?

 If your second card is an ACE, it is 11, but if the total value is exceeding 21, the ACE would be counted as 1.
 As a dealer, if the value of your hand is exceeding 21, the dealer’s bust and the players on the table would win.
 If your hand value is less than 21 then the players who have a greater value would win (as long as it is under 21).
 If the value of a player’s hand and a dealer’s hand are a tie then the bets get returned to the player.

 It is vital that the Blackjack dealer rules are followed.
-Any mistakes could cost the casino their reputation and trust from the customers.
+Any mistakes could cost the casino their reputation and trust from the customers as well as a dodgy bet.
 If you are wondering how to play Blackjack at home, then mistakes are, of course, less costly but still something that are very avoidable if the dealer is concentrating fully.
 Card counting is much less of an issue within a private game at home so you can use just one deck of cards comfortably.
 The rack of chips do not need to be as organised either, allowing for more room for error.
 Despite this, little training is needed for a dealer at home.
 It is expected that the source will make a few mistakes whilst training but nothing that cannot be ironed out easily.
 It is simple to learn to be a Blackjack dealer if you want to be one.

 Do Dealers Have an Advantage?